RealNeGate/Cuik/README.md

 **warning: unfinished**

-The plan is a modern C compiler which can mostly work with Clang, GCC, and MSVC while also introducing some new ideas.
+The plan is a modern C11 compiler which can mostly work with Clang, GCC, and MSVC while also introducing some new ideas.

 ## Why write a C compiler?
 * To improve the compile times on debug builds without sacrificing features like I would with TCC.